-We are thrilled to talk to one of the world's leading Ophthalmologists, Dr Sanduk Ruit for the November In The Spirit of Things Conversations.
+We are thrilled to talk to one of the world's leading Ophthalmologists, Dr Sanduk Ruit for our forthcoming In The Spirit of Things Conversations.

 Sanduk Ruit (Nepali: सन्दुक रूइत, pronounced [ˈsʌnduk rui̯t]) is an ophthalmologist (eye surgeon) from Nepal who has restored the sight of over 130,000 people across Africa and Asia using small-incision cataract surgery.
 He is also one of the founders of the Tilganga Institute of Ophthalmology

 For his work in taking quality, life-transforming cataract surgery to the poorest, he has been referred to as the "God of Sight".